 What are you waiting for?
 Locate the model number of your router and gift it a new firmware update (if available).

 We hope the guide above will help you easily update the firmware of your Netgear router.
-In case of any assistance, feel free to get in touch with us by dialing the toll-free .
+In case of any assistance, feel free to get in touch with our experts.